Idania del Río: Work

 Idania del Rio is part of a new wave in Cuba, an independent entrepreneur.
 An established artist, her idea was simple but incredibly effective: selling T-shirts, handbags, posters and more with a unique slant on modern Cuban life.Many of the clothes and cushion covers carry their line's increasingly recognisable slogans: "Actually I'm in Havana" and "99% diseño cubano" (99% Cuban design).Clandestina may be a small shop but they have big dreams.
 They're already in talks with a business partner in New York about selling their products outside the island.

 Founded in 2015 by designer Idania Del Rio, Clandestina is Cuba's first clothing brand, and a unique collective of designers, artists, and creators.
 All the products are designed by a team of artists based in Old Havana, sourced from whatever we can find, made wherever we need to make them, and brought to you however we can.

 Now, Clandestina is also the first Cuban brand to sell online to the rest of the world.
 Our products are designed in Cuba, but they are sourced, made and sold in the USA.

+Awards

+In December 2024, Idania del Rio was included on the BBC's 100 Women list.